 Over a decade ago, Synchronized Multimedia Integration Language, or SMIL (pronounced "smile"), brought animation to SVG.
 Back then it was the only animation engine browsers had to worry about.
 While four out of five browsers supported SMIL, it only animated SVG elements, could not be used from CSS, and was very complex — often leading to inconsistent implementations.
-Ten years later, the Safari team introduced the CSS Animations and CSS Transitions specs.
+Ten years later, the Safari team introduced the CSS Animations Level 1 and CSS Transitions specs.

 The Internet Explorer team requested an animations API to consolidate and normalize animation functionality across all browsers, and thus efforts began in earnest among Mozilla Firefox and Google Chrome developers to create the one animation spec to rule them all: the Web Animations API.
-Now we’ve got the WAAPI for future animation specifications to piggyback on, allowing them to to remain consistent and play well together.
+Now we’ve got the WAAPI for future animation specifications to piggyback on, allowing them to remain consistent and play well together.
 It also provides a point of reference all browsers can adhere to with the currently available specs.

 The Web Animations API runs on top of two models, one that handles time—Timing—and one that handles visual change over time—Animation.
 The Timing Model keeps track of how far along a set timeline we've come.
 The Animation Model determines what the animated object should look like at any given time.

 The Timing Model is the backbone of working with the WAAPI.
 Each document has a master timeline,

 Document.timeline, which stretches from the moment the page is loaded to infinity — or until the window is closed.
 Spread along that timeline according to their durations are our animations.
 Each animation is anchored to a point in the timeline by its

 startTime, representing the moment along the document’s timeline when the animation starts playing.